mengwanguc/gpufs/emulator/profile/imagenette/README.md

 (You'll need to replace `p100` with your own gpu type)

 **Notes:**

-- You might need to create new rows in the sheet for a new model.
-Just follow the style of existing records.

 - It ignores batch 0 when computing average and std, because the values from batch 0 are very different from those from other batches.
 But please still copy paste batch 0's numbers into the google sheet as a record.